Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Numerical Results

 For the FEM discretization, a quite coarse mesh of size $h=0.034$ is used and the total dimension of the numerical problem is $13146$.
 We take $\delta_K =1.0$ \emph{for all} $K \in \mathcal{T}_{h}$.
 The parameter space is set as $\mathcal{P}:=\big[1,10^5\big]\times \big[0.5, 1.5\big]$, from which we want to extract a training set $\mathcal{P}_{\text{train}}$ with cardinality $N_{\text{train}}=100$.
 For the $n$ bilinear form, we consider a penalization $\alpha=0.01$.
 Our aim is to minimize the $L^2$-error between the state and the desired solution profile $y_d(x)=1.0$, function defined on $\Omega_{obs}$ of Figure \ref{fig:Geometry-Graetz}.
 Each wPOD procedure is computed until a $N_{\max}=20$ in a partitioned approach and then all algorithms are compared using a testing set $\mathcal{P}_{\text{test}}$ of $100$ elements in $\mathcal{P}$.

 We suppose that $\boldsymbol{\mu}$ follows a $\operatorname{Beta}(5,3)$ distribution for both parameter $\mu_1$ and $\mu_2$, i.e.\

 where $\mu_1$ and $\mu_2$ are independent random variables.
 This implies that we consider more probable the parameters for which the Graetz-Poiseuille Problem has high values of the P\'eclet number.
 In Figure \ref{fig:Graetz_FEM}, we highlight how the FEM solutions of the state and the control are for $\boldsymbol{\mu} = (10^{5},1.5)$.
 The adjoint solution is not shown here because it is proportional to the control due to the gradient equation \cite{collis2002analysis}.
+From Figure \ref{fig:Graetz_FEM}, one can see that a stabilization is necessarily needed.

+In order to have a complete view of the ROM procedure, in Figure \ref{fig:graetz-grids} we first illustrate the grid points for the quadrature procedures explained in Section \ref{wpod}, so that we can see which points are taken during the sampling procedure before being weighted according to the prescribed rule.
+One can notice that in the tensor rules and in the Smolyak technique with Clenshaw-Curtis procedure several points lie close to the boundary.
+Therefore, it is expected that those snapshots are pretty much different from the ones of a distribution that is more concentrated inside the domain, for instance, as \eqref{beta-graetz}.
+In this way, we have a poor representation of the behaviors that are more likely to happen.